cculianu/WebSocket/README.md

 ```

 ### Quick Example (Server Side)
 Note that this example is to illustrate how to use `WebSocket::Wrapper`, and some key things have been omitted (such as handling all possible failures and/or cleaning up resources on all possible failure modes, etc).
+[Syntax highlighted version here](example/server-side.cpp).

 ```
 #include <QTcpServer>
 #include "WebSocket.h"

-// You must inherit QTcpServer and override incomingConnection(qintptr) void MyTcpServ er::incomingConnection(qintptr socketDescriptor) {
+// You must inherit QTcpServer and override incomingConnection(qintptr) void MyTcpServer::incomingConnection(qintptr socketDescriptor) {
     QTcpSocket *socket = new QTcpSocket(this);
     socket->setSocketDescriptor(socketDescriptor);